apache/druid/docs/api-reference/retention-rules-api.md

 This document describes the API endpoints for managing retention rules in Apache Druid.

-Druid uses retention rules to determine what data should be retained in the cluster.
+Druid uses retention rules to determine what data is retained in the cluster.
 Druid supports load, drop, and broadcast rules.
 See [using rules to drop and retain data](../operations/rule-configuration.md) for more information.

 In this document, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
 For example, on the quickstart configuration, replace `http://ROUTER_IP:ROUTER_PORT` with `http://localhost:8888`.

 ## Update retention rules for a datasource

 Update one or more retention rules for a datasource.
-Retention rules can be submitted as an array of rule objects in the request body and overwrites any existing rules for the datasource.
+Retention rules can be submitted as an array of rule objects in the request body and overwrite any existing rules for the datasource.
 Rules are read in the order in which they appear, see [rule structure](../operations/rule-configuration.md) for more information.

 Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` does not exist.